moehach/blog/_posts/2022-11-16-ux-and-personal-development-reading-list.md

 The reading list focuses heavily on UX and Design and touches upon Product Management, Entrepreneurship, and Interpersonal Communication.
 I also included two "flavoured" sections that interest me: Personal Finance (Investing, mostly) and BlockChain.

-This list is a breathing document that I am actively curating.
+This list is a living document that I am actively curating.
 I will add books to this list based on my ability to answer the following questions with a resounding "Yes!":

 - Did I read the book?
 - Did I learn anything new?